 This benchmark reactor model can be easily implemented and solved by power iteration within a Monte Carlo code.
 In order to probe the effects of neutron clustering on the convergence of power iteration, we have performed several Monte Carlo critical simulations of such system by varying the number N of particles per generation and the size L of the box, the other physical parameters being unchanged.
 For all configurations, we have assumed that the power iteration is started with a point source consisting of N neutrons located at the center of the box.
 As the number of generation increases, the neutron population spreads over the whole box, and is forced to converge towards the fundamental eigenmode by the power iteration.
 However, this spread is counter-reacted by the spatial correlations induced by fission chains, and clustering might then come into play.

-The distribution of the fission sites as obtained during the power iteration for a fixed number N = 104 of initial particles and different box sizes L is displayed in Fig. 6.
+The distribution of the fission sites as obtained during the power iteration for a fixed number N = 104 of initial particles and different box sizes L is displayed in Figure 6.

-Figure [FS]: Distribution of fission sites during Monte Carlo power iteration as a function of generations g, for three different reactor sizes L. The guess source at g = 0 consists of N = 104 neutrons located at the center of the cube.
+Figure 23: Distribution of fission sites during Monte Carlo power iteration as a function of generations g, for three different reactor sizes L. The guess source at g = 0 consists of N = 104 neutrons located at the center of the cube.
 Power iteration is run for 1000 generations.
 Top: L = 100 cm; center: L = 200 cm; bottom: L = 400 cm.